The platforms, apps and tools I pay for (and the ones I don’t)

 I started with the free version but then upgraded so I could upload my brand colours, logos and fonts, use the “free” stock images and background remover (I use this quite a bit), add more team members, resize images, and have access to three times as many templates.

-Canva now has a ton of incredible AI features in their ‘Magic Design’ studio including resize, erase, replace, edit, grab and even the amazing image generation tool DALL-E.
+Canva now has a ton of incredible AI features in their ‘Magic Design’ studio, including resize, erase, replace, edit, grab and even the amazing image generation tool DALL-E.

-Magic Design is free to all users but, as it uses the Canva template library to suggest the best and most relevant designs based on your query, it may suggest templates that use Canva Pro elements.
+Magic Design is free to all users, but as it uses the Canva template library to suggest the best and most relevant designs based on your query, it may suggest templates that use Canva Pro elements.
 This means you’ll receive more suggestions if you have the Pro version.

 CALENDLY

 Calendly is the platform I use to create my online VA events.
-I link it to Stripe, Zoom and my Google calendar and then when someone books a session with me, it automatically takes payment, creates a unique Zoom link and adds the event to my calendar.
+I link it to Stripe, Zoom and my Google calendar, and then when someone books a session with me, it automatically takes payment, creates a unique Zoom link and adds the event to my calendar.

 LIFTERLMS